ASD (album)

-ASD is the fifth studio album by American post-hardcore band A Skylit Drive, released on October 9, 2015, through Tragic Hero Records.
+ASD is the fifth and final studio album by American post-hardcore band A Skylit Drive, released on October 9, 2015, through Tragic Hero Records.

 It is the only studio album without bassist and unclean vocalist, Brian White, and founding drummer and backing vocalist, Cory La Quay, who both left the band in 2014.
 They were replaced by Michael Labelle on guitar/unclean vocals and Brandon "Rage" Richter on drums, respectively, while keyboardist Kyle Simmons took over the bass.

 Track listing

 All lyrics written by Michael Jagmin, Nick Miller, Michael Labelle and Kit Walters, music by A Skylit Drive.